Jiří Stanislav Guth-Jarkovský: Life

 Jiří Stanislav Guth-Jarkovský (baptised Jiří Karel Guth) was born on 24 January 1861 in Heřmanův Městec.
 He was sickly as a child.
 He could not swim for a long time and never became an active athlete.

 From 1870 to 1878, he attended the gymnasium in Rychnov nad Kněžnou.
 He thed studied philosophy, mathematics and physics at Charles University in Prague, and graduated in 1883.
 Between 1883 and 1887, he was employed as a tutor to the sons of the Schaumburg-Lippe noble family, which owned the Náchod estate.
 He lived with the family in Náchod, Ratibořice and Lancy (Switzerland) and travelled the world with them.
-From 1888 to 1919, he worked as a teacher at gymnasiums in Prague and Klatovy and teached Czech, French and physical education.
+From 1888 to 1919, he worked as a teacher at gymnasiums in Prague and Klatovy and taught Czech, French and physical education.
 In 1897, he married Anna Černá, with whom he had a son, Gaston.

 In 1919, he changed his name to Jiří Stanislav Guth-Jarkovský.
 At the end of his life, he moved to Náchod, where he died of a stroke on 8 January 1943.
 He is buried in the family tomb at Olšany Cemetery in Prague.